oceaness/dock-rpi-rtsp-matrix/conf/README.md

 There are a few config files in this directory, please see below for information about each one.

-For a minimal configuration there are two conf files you must edit.
-The first is to enter your list of feed URLs in feeds.conf, and second, if you want more than 1 feed on the screen at a time, edit the `on_screen` option in pi_video_matrix.conf.
+To achieve a minimal working configuration you need to enter your list of feed URLs in feeds.conf

+## feeds.conf
+This configuration file is the only one you must edit, without a list of video feed URLs the container cannot do anything.
+You need to list your video feeds, one per line.
+You can add text comments or comment out lines using # character.

+It is recommended to start with low resolution feeds as the Raspberry Pi's downscaling capability is limited.
+Upscaling is fine.

+You can attempt to use higher resolution feeds, but please bear in mind performance will be based on the number of feeds and your specific Pi hardware.
+Monitor your Raspberry Pi's resource availability if attempting to run higher res feeds, a tool like `htop` is recommended for this and is easily installable via `apt install htop`.

 ## pi_video_matrix.conf
 This is the configuration file for the pi_video_matrix program intended to display a matrix of video feeds such as those from a CCTV camera system (there is a known compatibility issue with Hikvision cameras).

-If any variables are left blank defaults will be used.
+If any options are left blank defaults will be used.

-In it you can configure the following options:

 ### Display blanking - `blank`
 The `blank` option will black out the Raspberry Pi's display to hide the command line boot text whilst the cameras are loading.
 It is recommended that you enable this setting by setting it to `blank=true`.